HackITspec/time_trial/README.md

 ## Compiling the source
 The racer C++ code is built using the SCons build system.
 When all required packages are installed, it should be sufficient to call `scons` in the `racer` folder to build all components.
 The binaries are created in the the `racer/bin/` folder.
 There is no need to direclty execute the binary.
-The racer driver will rake care of that automatically via the `rqworker` (see below),
+The racer driver will take care of that automatically via the `rqworker` (see below).

 # Executing Trials